-However, you have decided that email that does not pass the dictionary scan named financial\terms is always prohibited, and should be rejected so that it does not require manual review.
-To do this, you would first configure a second action profile, named rejection\profile, which rejects email.
-You would then override quar\profile specifically for the dictionary-based content scan in each profile by selecting rejection\profile for content that matches financial\terms.
+However, you have decided that email that does not pass the dictionary scan named financial_terms is always prohibited, and should be rejected so that it does not require manual review.
+To do this, you would first configure a second action profile, named rejection_profile, which rejects email.
+You would then override quar_profile specifically for the dictionary-based content scan in each profile by selecting rejection_profile for content that matches financial_terms.

-Variable Description Default profile_name&gt; Enter the name of the profile.
-To view a list of existing entries, enter a question mark (?). action {discard encryption none quarantine quarantine-review reject replace rewrite-rcpt treat-as-spam} Enter the action that the FortiMail unit will perform if the content profile determines that an email contains prohibited words or phrases, file names, or file types. discard: Accept the email, but then delete it instead of delivering the email, without notifying the SMTP client. encryption: Apply an encryption profile. none: Apply any configured header or subject line tags, if any. quarantine: Divert the email to the per-recipient quarantine. quarantine-review: Divert the email to the system quarantine. reject: Reject the email, replying with an SMTP error code to the SMTP client. replace: Accept the email, but replace the content matching this profile with a replacement message, and, if you have enabled check-html-content on page 199, strip HTML tags. rewrite-rcpt: Enter to change the recipient address of any email that matches the content profile.
-Also configure rewrite-rcpt-domain-type {none prefix replace suffix} on page 204, rewrite-rcpt-domain-value <case_str> on page 205, rewrite-rcpt-local-type {none prefix replace suffix} on page 205, and rewrite-rcpt-local-value <value_str> on page 205. treat-as-spam: Apply the action selected in the antispam profile.</value_str></case_str> replace alternate-host { <relay fqdn&gt; <relay_ipv4>}</relay_ipv4></relay Type the fully qualified domain name (FQDN) or IP address of the alternate relay or SMTP server.
+Variable Description Default Enter the name of the profile.
+To view a list of existing entries, enter a question mark (?). action {discard domain- quarantine encryption none personal-quarantine reject rewrite-rcpt system- quarantine treat-as-spam} Enter the action that the FortiMail unit will perform if the content profile determines that an email contains prohibited words or phrases, file names, or file types. • discard: Accept the email, but then delete it instead of delivering the email, without notifying the SMTP client. • domain-quarantine: Enter to redirect email to the per-domain quarantine.
+For more information, see the FortiMail Administration Guide.
+Note that this option is only available with a valid advanced management license. • encryption: Apply an encryption profile. • none: Apply any configured header or subject line tags, if any. • personal-quarantine: Divert the email to the per-recipient quarantine. • reject: Reject the email, replying with an SMTP error code to the SMTP client. • rewrite-rcpt: Enter to change the recipient address of any email that matches the content profile.
+Also configure rewrite-rcpt-domain-type {none prefix replace suffix} on page 218, rewrite-rcpt-local-type {none prefix replace suffix} on page 218, and rewrite-rcpt-local-value <value_str> on page 218. • system-quarantine: Divert the email to the system quarantine. • treat-as-spam: Apply the action selected in the antispam profile.</value_str> none alternate-host { <relay fqdn> <relay_ipv4>}</relay_ipv4></relay Type the fully qualified domain name (FQDN) or IP address of the alternate relay or SMTP server.
 This field applies only if alternate-host-status is enable.